 For some people, pinpointing their racial identity is relatively easy.
 That connection to their heritage and identity serves as an anchor and a sense of belonging necessary for many humans.
 But for many in Latin America, due to colonialism and slavery, most of us are not afforded that insight.
 That’s often the case of Dominican and other Caribbean people.

 Dominicans are primarily a mix of West African, Spaniard, and indigenous Taino descent.
-The percentage of each heritage can vary greatly by person, of course.
-But culturally, our heritage is largely comprised of those three.
+The percentage of each can vary greatly by person, of course.
+But culturally, our heritage consists largely of those three.
 On top of that, we’ve had some Jewish and Arab cultural influence, especially after the Spanish Inquisition.

 That means being Dominican is a culture, a shared history, and/or a nationality.
 It is not a race.
 Ethnically and racially we are almost all mixed.